-The collection contains hats from Europe, Asia and Africa.
+The collection contains hats from Europe, Asia, and Africa.
 There are some from the United States as well.
-There are headdresses worn only on special occasions and the story of each is displayed there beside them.
-This small museum is a meeting point of many cultures and if you are curious about (hat) fashion around the world, don’t hesitate visiting this unusual place!
+There are headdresses worn only on special occasions, and the story of each is displayed there beside them.
+This small museum is a meeting point of many cultures and if you are curious about (hat) fashion around the world, don’t hesitate to visit this unusual place!

 2. Listen to live Jazz

-Many people head over to Old Riga’s Peldu iela for cheap beer and no-holds-barred nightlife.
-One of the city’s wildest streets has finally been given a touch of class with the opening of this casual jazz club, restaurant and craft beer bar – Trompete Taproom.
+Many people head over to Old Riga’s Peldu street for cheap beer and no-holds-barred nightlife.
+One of the city’s wildest streets has a touch of class with the opening of this casual jazz club, restaurant and craft beer bar – Trompete Taproom.
 It is an incredible courtyard that includes an outdoor grill and an authentic wood-fired pizza oven.
-Order a glass of wine, a cocktail or one beer from small Latvian microbreweries.
+Order a glass of wine, a cocktail, or one beer from small Latvian microbreweries.
 After that, head into the main room.
 There are live jazz performances on a small stage throughout the week.
 You can check its FB page for schedules.

 3. Enjoy Baltic’s biggest graffiti

 You can see the graffiti from Tallinas street.
-After that, you can see another huge graffiti mural – Gray Rainbow by Kiwie (not far from – on 13 Alauksta Street).
+After that, you can see another colossal graffiti mural – Gray Rainbow by Kiwie (not far from – on 13 Alauksta Street).